 CPS Leasing.
 The Company holds 80% of the outstanding shares of the capital stock of CPS Leasing, Inc. ("CPSL").
 The remaining 20% of CPSL is held by Charles E. Bradley, Jr., who is the chief executive officer and chairman of the board of directors of the Company.
 CPSL engaged in the equipment leasing business, and is currently in the process of liquidation as its leases come to term.
 The Company financed the operations of CPSL by making operating advances and by advancing to CPSL the fraction of the purchase prices of its leased equipment that CPSL did not borrow under its lines of credit.
-The aggregate amounts of the advances made by the Company and outstanding to CPSL as of December 31, 2010, 2011 and 2012, were approximately \$396,000, \$363,000 and \$331,000, respectively.
+The aggregate amounts of the advances made by the Company and outstanding to CPSL as of December 31, 2012, 2013 and 2014, were approximately \$331,000, \$305,000, and \$275,000, respectively.

-Public Offering of Subordinated Notes.
+Subordinated Notes.
 The Company has offered and sold its subordinated notes in a continuous public offering.
 Director William Roberts on December 3, 2007 purchased \$4,000,000 of three-year notes directly from the Company in that offering.
-The Company in each of the years 2010, 2011 and 2012 paid interest of \$600,000 on such notes, in accordance with their terms.
-The interest rate on such notes was 14.91% per annum, and the yield paid to the noteholder was computed by compounding that rate on a daily basis.
-The rate was determined by negotiation, and is consistent with rates then available to other purchasers in the offering.
-Subsequent to the original December 3, 2010 maturity of these notes, Mr. Roberts and the Company have agreed to a series of successive extensions of such indebtedness, at the same interest rate.
+The Company in the years 2012, 2013 and 2014 paid interest of \$600,000, \$560,000 and \$520,000 on such notes, in accordance with their terms.
+The interest rate on such notes was initially 14.91% per annum, and the yield paid to the noteholder was computed by compounding that rate on a daily basis.
+The rate was determined by negotiation, and Mr. Roberts and the Company have agreed to a series of successive extensions of such indebtedness, at the same interest rate through April 2013, at 13% through December 2014, and at 9% thereafter.